pyscaffold/pyscaffold/docs/reasons.rst

-    It does not attempt to do dependency management or build a distribution, because there are dedicated tools exactly for that purpose which have survived the test of time and are staples of the Python culture.
+    It does not attempt to do dependency management or build a distribution, because there are dedicated tools exactly for that purpose which have survived the test of time and are well-established within the Python community.

     Instead of reinventing the wheel, we spent all these years curating a incredibly smart project template that ships with ready-to-use configuration